Limit-Ad-Tracking in iOS 10

 - Scenario 2: If a user is running iOS 10 and “Limit-Ad-Tracking” is not turned on, device reconciliation can be performed and subsequent waterfall attribution methods happen as necessary.

-- Scenario 3: If a user is running iOS 10 and “Limit-Ad-Tracking” is turned on (expected to be ~15%-20%), device reconciliation can’t be performed and subsequent waterfall attribution methods like fingerprinting will be used for attribution.
+- Scenario 3: If a user is running iOS 10 and “Limit-Ad-Tracking” is turned on (expected to be ~15%-20%), device reconciliation can’t be performed and subsequent waterfall attribution methods like probabilistic matching will be used for attribution.

-- Fingerprint Equalizer: The Fingerprint Equalizer defines a length of time during which Kochava will consider a fingerprint match at the same level of attribution as a device-based match.
+- Probabilistic Equalizer: The Probabilistic Equalizer defines a length of time during which Kochava will consider a probabilistic match at the same level of attribution as a device-based match.
 Since we know that your iOS app is expected to have ~15%-20% of IDFA’s returning zeroes, you can work with your trusted networks.
-This will help you maintain your expected ratio of attributed installs to organic installs by allowing fingerprint matching for a specified timeframe.
+This will help you maintain your expected ratio of attributed installs to organic installs by allowing probabilistic matching for a specified timeframe.

 - Traffic Verification: Traffic Verification determines if the real-time traffic for the specified tracker is valid based on your custom settings in Kochava.
 This also allows you to perform actions on invalid traffic.
 With more installs being reconciled further down the attribution waterfall, the integrity of the match will be impacted.
 This will put even more burden on advertisers to ensure the attributed installs they are paying for are verified in real-time.

-- Limit-Ad-Tracking Fallback: Within the Kochava Platform, Default Reconciliation Settings may be configured to automatically fall back to Fingerprint attribution in cases where Limit-Ad-Tracking is enabled and the device ID is all zeros.
+- Limit-Ad-Tracking Fallback: Within the Kochava Platform, Default Reconciliation Settings may be configured to automatically fall back to Probabilistic attribution in cases where Limit-Ad-Tracking is enabled and the device ID is all zeros.